 Data is still precious for hackers.
 It’s widely exchanged on the dark web, and it’s a black-market commodity.
 Once your data has been leaked, the damage can be exponential, as many can buy this data from hackers.

 Siloed and disconnected data is a significant security challenge.
-Integrating applications to break down siloes and share information in real time has been trending in recent years.
+Integrating applications to break down siloes and share information in real-time has been trending in recent years.
 Whenever you are integrating, you should make sure that you take the proper security measures.
-Especially when you are sharing data outside your organisation, you should be extremely concerned about the security of your information as most breaches start with third parties (more about that soon).
+Especially when you are sharing data outside your organization, you should be extremely concerned about the security of your information as most breaches start with third parties (more about that soon).

 You need to create various means to protect your data; for instance, invest in technology, educate your employees, and focus on vendor security compliance.